-Second the latest report United Nations on the Libyan civil war, the year that is ending saw for the first time an autonomous weapon system, a killer robot, kill someone.
+Secondo the latest report of the United Nations on the Libyan civil war, the year that is ending saw for the first time an autonomous weapon system, a killer robot, killing someone.
 In the future we may remember it as the starting point of a new arms race that could hurt us, very badly.

 In recent days (from 13 to 17 December) La UN Convention on Certain Conventional Weapons met on the subject, as happens every five years.
 Since 1983 this assembly has chosen to limit some cruel weapons such as anti-personnel mines.
 This time he discussed a possible ban on these autonomous weapons.
 And it hasn't reached a consensus to limit them.

 Autonomous weapon systems are killer robots.
 Throughout this post you will always hear me call them this: killer robots.
 Because this is what I am.
 Systems with weapons that can function alone.
 Systems made for war, to kill people.
 World governments are investing heavily in this trend.

 On the other hand, of course, humanitarian organizations (one of them, Stop The Killer Robots, you find here) are spent asking for rules and prohibitions on the development of these weapons.
 And they do well.
 If we do not limit the use of autonomous weapons, it will end very badly.
 Disruptive technologies in this field can destabilize all military strategies, increasing the risk of preemptive attacks.
 Including chemical, biological, nuclear ones.